 Everyone must provide leadership and assume responsibility for success.
 A matrix simply will not work with . . . → Read More: Manage The Challenges of Working In a Matrix Organization

-Over the last few decades, studies in neuroscience have shown that we can actually physically rewire our brains.
-We can change the “default network” we were born with, the one that ensured the survival of our primitive ancestors who lived in a very different world.
+Over the last few decades, studies in neuroscience have shown that you can literally physically rewire your brain.
+You can change the “default network” you were born with, the one that ensured the survival of our primitive ancestors who lived in a very different world.

 Our “fight-flight” reaction and strong memory for painful experiences are hardwired from birth.
 Our brains detect negative information faster than positive information and are drawn to bad news.
 This hardwiring is further reinforced as we grow up because our negative experiences leave an indelible trace in our brain.
 The brain continues to learn and change itself throughout our life.

 The good news is we are capable of over-riding our primitive reactions that don’t serve us well, and creating new . . . → Read More: 7 Ways to ReWire Your Brain and Become a Better Leader